open-resources/dash_curriculum/tutorial/part1/chapter2.md

 ```

 Now that you know how to create and launch your first basic App, try to play around with it:
-- Try to change the content of your first Markdown of your App
+- Try to change the content of the Markdown in your App
-- Try to add a new Markdown with a custom content
+- Try to add a new Markdown with custom content

-In the next chapter, we will focus on the Dash components examining what components can be included in the Dashboards and how to place and style them.
+In the next chapter, we will discover additional the Dash components and examine how to position them in the layout.

 ---
 ---